iDavidLin/blog/content/blog/workout-2023.md

 These are things that help me keep a healthy lifestyle.
 You don't need me to tell you why they're important.

 ## Little things that improve my health
 - New Mattress.
-(Firm foam) After realising that a soft foam mattress was causing discomfort and low back pain.
+(Firm foam) After realising that a soft foam mattress was causing discomfort and low back pain, I finally updated it.
 - New Pillow.
 Inspired by Scott Pape's book "The Barefoot Investor".
 - Loop earplugs.
 As a light sleeper, the Quiet Loop earplugs block out a lot of noise.
 - Optase moist heat eye mask.
 Try this if you have a dry eye issue.